eliemichel/LearnWebGPU-Code/README.md

 This repository contains the reference code base accompanying the [Learn WebGPU](learnwgpu.com) web book.

-Branch `step015`: This corresponds to the code at the end of the page [The Device](learnwgpu.com/getting-started/the-device.html).
+Branch `step017`: This corresponds to the code at the end of the page [The Command Queue](learnwgpu.com/getting-started/the-command-queue.html).

 Building
 --------